zabbasi/website/content/docs/components/jupyter.md

 to learn how to use bigquery in jupyter notebooks).

 ## Creating a Jupyter notebook in user-defined namespaces
 you can also create jupyter notebooks in other namespaces than `kubeflow`.
-However before creating any notebook you have to make sure that you create GCP secret and service account required by Kubeflow notebooks in your namespcae.
+However, before creating any notebook you have to make sure that you create GCP secret and service account required by Kubeflow notebooks in your namespcae.
-In specific, kubeflow expects a service account with the name of `jupyter-notebook`  and a secret with the name of `user-gcp-sa` to be avialable in your namespcae.
+In specific, kubeflow expects a service account named `jupyter-notebook`  and a secret named `user-gcp-sa` to exist in your namespcae.
 To this end, you can simply copy the above from `kubeflow` namespace to your desired namespace as follows:
 ```
-kubectl get secret user-gcp-sa  --namespace=kubeflow --export -o yaml | kubectl apply --namespace=<your desired namespace> -f -
+kubectl get secret user-gcp-sa  --namespace=kubeflow --export -o yaml |\
+ kubectl apply --namespace=<your desired namespace> -f -
 ```
 ```
-kubectl get serviceaccount jupyter-notebook  --namespace=kubeflow --export -o yaml | kubectl apply --namespace=<your desired namespace> -f -
+kubectl get serviceaccount jupyter-notebook  --namespace=kubeflow --export -o yaml |\
+ kubectl apply --namespace=<your desired namespace> -f -
 ```

-Alternatively, if you would like to leverage GCP services and kubeflow fairing functionality using your custom gcp and k8s service account you can  manually create them in your namespace as follows (for simplicity let's name your namespace as "desired-namespace"):
+Alternatively, if you would like to leverage GCP services and kubeflow fairing functionality using your account you can  manually create them in your namespace as follows:
 * create a GCP service account:
 ```
 export PROJECT_ID=<your-project-id>